biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/ethereum-ledger.md

 We know that each Cosmos transaction consists of messages which signify the instructions the user wants to execute on the chain.
 If we want to send funds from one address to another, we are going to pack the `MsgSend` message into a transaction and broadcast it to the chain.

-Knowing this, the Injective team made [abstraction](https://github.com/InjectiveLabs/injective-ts/blob/master/packages/sdk-ts/src/core/modules/MsgBase.ts) of these Messages to simplify the way they are packed into a transaction.
+Knowing this, the Biyaliquid team made [abstraction](https://github.com/biya-coin/biyaliquid-ts/blob/master/packages/sdk-ts/src/core/modules/MsgBase.ts) of these Messages to simplify the way they are packed into a transaction.
 Each of these Messages accepts a specific set of parameters that are needed to instantiate the message.
 Once this is done, the abstraction exposes a couple of convenient methods which we can use based on the signing/broadcasting method we chose to use.
 As an example, the Message exposes the `toDirectSign` method which returns the type and the proto representation of the message which can be then used to pack the transaction using the default Cosmos approach, sign it using a privateKey and broadcast it to the chain.

 What is of importance for us for this particular implementation are the `toEip712Types` and `toEip712` methods.
 Calling the first one on an instance of the Message gives out the types of the Message for the EIP712 typed data and the second one gives the values of the Message for the EIP712 data.
 When we combine these two methods we can generate valid EIP712 typed data which can be passed down to the signing process.